 - The expand caret should be visible to the right side of an icon that has multiple options displayed in a list.

-- It should be visually indicated when a user hovers or selects an icon from the Masthead.
+- The icon color changes to white and has a light gray background to visually indicate when a user hovers or selects an icon from the Masthead.